s0riak/pi-led-control/README.md

 You can find a very basic tutorial to connect a LED strip to your pi under https://github.com/s0riak/pi-led-control/blob/master/hardware/hardware.md
 Please follow the instruction in https://github.com/sarfata/pi-blaster to setup pi-blaster.

+In case imports fail, all can installed with pip3.

 ###Mocking the LED strip
 If you don't have a single color LED strip, you can use https://github.com/s0riak/pi-blaster-mock to mock it.